whereistejas/old-blog-backup/_drafts/2020-05-17-Double-Pendulum.md

 To get acquainted with the basics, let's try plotting how much distance an object under free-fall travels with respect to time and also, it's velocity at each time step.

-If, you have ever studied physics, you can tell that is a classic case of Newton's equations of motion.
+If, you have ever studied physics, you can tell that is a classic case of Newton's equations of motion, where...

 $$ v = a \times t $$